I grew up in the south of Sweden with my mother, Mona, my father, Ingemar and my ten-year younger sister, Ulrika.

 We have a large extended family, with siblings, parents and cousins that often come and see us wherever we are in the world.
 The house is always full of family, friends and coaches.
 It’s a family affair…

 Fishing for marlin in Tenerife in 2002 – a very memorable experience.
 The waters were so rough I got seasick.
 Wonder why I haven’t tried that for a while?
-We’ve also done some jet-skiing, in the Cayman Islands in September 2010.
-It was great and I even pulled off a couple of nice jumps.

 I enjoy snorkelling in warm waters, watching fish and turtles swim past.
 It makes you stay in the present.